boblemaire/asyncHTTPrequest/README.md

 # asyncHTTPrequest

-Fully asynchronous HTTP for ESP using ESPasyncTCP.
+Fully asynchronous HTTP for ESP.
-Adds subset of HTTP onto ESPasyncTCP.
+Adds subset of HTTP onto ESPAsyncTCP.
 Methods similar in format and use to XmlHTTPrequest in Javascript.

 Supports: